The Best Post-Construction Cleaning Guide

 • Power washer

-Don’t forget to consider trash removal.
-You’re likely to fill several trash bags with dust and debris (it’s surprising how it mounts up, even after a small renovation).
-If your contractors used a dumpster, ask if you can use that, or consider hiring a dumpster bag or speaking with your waste management company about collecting a large amount of trash.
+Don’t forget trash removal — you’ll likely fill several bags with dust and debris (it adds up even after a small renovation).
+If your contractors used a dumpster, ask if you can use it, or look into a dumpster bag or arranging a large collection with your waste company.

 Preparing for post-construction cleaning

-For a first pass, use a soft-bristled broom to sweep each room as clean as you can.
-Even sweep the ceiling and walls to get all the loose debris, and brush toward the center of the room.
-If the dust is particularly bad, wear a good quality dust mask while you work.
-Lightly spraying the dust with water can make it easier to sweep.
+For a first pass, sweep each room as clean as you can with a soft-bristled broom — including ceilings and walls for loose debris — brushing toward the center of the room.
+Wear a good dust mask if the dust is bad, and lightly spraying it with water can make it easier to sweep.

 Post-construction cleaning steps

-Once you’ve gathered your equipment and removed as much of the fine dust as possible, it’s time to really get to work.
-Major cleaning is usually done in several steps or passes, beginning with a rough clean and finishing with a touch-up clean as much as a week later.
+Once you’ve gathered your equipment and removed as much fine dust as possible, the major cleaning is usually done in several passes — a rough clean first, then a deep clean, and a touch-up as much as a week later.

-This is the first stage of a post-construction clean, and involves removing any debris and the major sources of dirt.
-Following a rough clean, the property will still be dirty by ordinary standards, but the majority of the mess will be gone.
+The first stage removes debris and the major sources of dirt.
+Afterward the property will still be dirty by ordinary standards, but most of the mess will be gone.

 • Remove any remaining construction debris

-• Tackle stains and spots such as paint and caulking splashes and adhesive residue
+• Tackle stains and spots like paint, caulking splashes, and adhesive residue

 • Wipe down windows, glass doors, and partitions